arielBWong/Gaussian2line/README.md

 ![referenceline](https://github.com/arielBWong/Gaussian2line/blob/main/images/referencelines.png)

 (2) Inference process:  Projection creates a new random variable (which is a scalar random variable), which can be represented as follows.
-Then based on this representation result is represented as follows, **NOT** reference line. vT is assumed the same size as the given n-dimensional Gaussian process.
-What causes confusion is that y is **NOT** on the n-dimensional space. y becomes an random variable.
-Only x is on the n-dimensional space. vT is assumed of length 1 unit.
+With this new random variable representation, we can infer the mean and variance of this new Gaussian distribution.

 ![reference line presentation](https://github.com/arielBWong/Gaussian2line/blob/main/images/linereps.png)

-(3)
+(3)  The inference process